1000 Threads found on edaboard.com: Serial Bootloader

 A bootloader is a small program which you program into your microcontroller, which then downloads your firmware to the microcontroller by serial port.
 This way you no longer need a programmer to program your microcontroller.
 You just use the bootloader to do this with your microcontroller in the circuit it will be used in.
 A (...)

-Hi!
-I'm trying to implement a bootloader on PIC16F877A.
-The new program should be transferd over the two GSM modems.
-One is connected to a PIC, and the other is connected to a serial port on the PC.
 The data link between the two modems works and is completely transperent.
-The problem is that with the P1618QP program you can't send the data over the
+The problem is that with the P1618QP program you can't send the data over the serial port if the PIC isn't connected directly to it.
+Any suggestions?

 Can i ask as to why do you want to use a bootloader of that particaular baud rate?